 David soldiered through two weeks of pain, during which his discomfort increased in frequency and intensity.
 Standing and walking became difficult, placing limitations on his mobility and significantly affecting his quality of life.
-He visited Dr. Kap Joon No, his physician, for advice.
+He visited his physician for advice.

 “It was unlike anything I had ever experienced,” David said.
-“Dr. No recommended an MRI right away which showed that I had a collapsed disk in my back.”
+“My doctor recommended an MRI right away which showed that I had a collapsed disk in my back.”
 In fact, the disk had collapsed in two different directions, and there was little doubt that he would have to undergo a surgical procedure to reverse the injury.

 With even further bolstered confidence, David agreed to the treatment plan Dr. Laich proposed.
 As a specialist in neurological surgery with a strong clinical interest in minimally invasive spine surgery, Dr. Laich was certain that he could perform the procedure utilizing a minimally invasive technique.